Understanding Tubal Pregnancy and Ectopic hCG Levels

-Ectopic pregnancies are the leading cause of first trimester deaths in pregnant women - a ruptured ectopic pregnancy is a medical emergency and must be treated immediately to save the mother's life.
+According to research from Dr. Vanitha Sivalingam, ectopic pregnancies are the leading cause of first trimester deaths in pregnant women.
+Between 1980 and 2007, there were 876 maternal deaths in the U.S. related to the condition.
+A ruptured ectopic pregnancy is a medical emergency and must be treated immediately to save the mother's life.
 An ultrasound examination will generally show a significant amount of "free fluid" in the abdomen, indicating internal bleeding due to the ruptured Fallopian tube.
 A salpingectomy (removal of the Fallopian tube) is generally performed to remove the pregnancy and to stop internal bleeding.
 In some cases, the pregnancy is removed without the removal of the entire Fallopian tube - this procedure is called a salpingostomy.

 Both types of surgery may be performed through tiny incisions (laparascopic surgery), though they may sometimes require a larger incision (laparotomy).

 hCG levels may be monitored by a physician until the hormone level falls to undetectable levels.

 Fertility After Ectopic Pregnancy